Leaders of integrity or infamy found in The Book of Mormon provide the fodder for spiritual growth and self-improvement. It was made for us.

 Gold Plates at a Glance

-The reference to Pre-Meridian Nephi distinguishes three men called Nephi: Exodus Nephi, Pre-Meridian Nephi, and Meridian Nephi (covered further in Three Men Called Nephi).
+The reference to Pre-Meridian Nephi indicates others called Nephi existed, and the prefix is the differentiator....
+Three men called Nephi in different eras: Exodus Nephi, Pre-Meridian Nephi, and Meridian Nephi (covered further in Three Men Called Nephi).
 Pre-Merdian Nephi fathered Meridian Nephi who met the resurrected Jesus Christ becoming an especial witness, or Apostle, of the resurrected Christ in his day, which was nearly three hundred years before Mormon.
 Exodus Nephi began the record approximately 800 years before Mormon etched his feelings into the Gold Plates.

 Mormon included a prayer of Pre-Merdian Nephi, a descendant of Exodus Nephi, lamenting the wickedness of his fellow citizens: